 Any vegetarian dishes must have been produced without any contact or contamination with meat, fish or seafood.
 This includes using separate oils for frying vegetarian dishes and careful checking of sauce ingredients.
-Some cheeses contain rennet, which is an animal by-product, and may not, therefore, be suitable for vegetarians.
+Some cheeses contain rennet, which is an animal by-product and therefore may not be suitable for vegetarians.

 FREE FROM NUTS, WHEAT, MILK, SHELLFISH

+You need to provide information to consumers about which allergens each of your products or dishes contains.
 Particular care should be taken with food described as suitable for allergy sufferers, either via a written description or verbally.
 You need to exercise extreme caution, particularly in relation to nut allergic consumers who could suffer a fatal reaction from minute levels of contamination.
-For more information see 'Food allergens & intolerance'.
+For more information see 'Food allergens & intolerance' and 'Specified allergenic ingredients - Q&A'.
 Detailed advice on allergy and intolerance can be found on the Food Standards Agency website.

 OTHER COMMONLY MISDESCRIBED FOOD OR INGREDIENTS INCLUDE: